About Reichenbach Falls (Reichenbachfälle)

-It was at this platform where I got the best views of Reichenbach Falls as it was directly in front of the main two-tiered drop.
-It was also from here that I gained a better appreciation of the hole the falls punched its way through.
+It was at this platform where I got the best views of Reichenbach Falls as it was directly in front of the main two-tiered drop (see photo at the top of this page).

 Since the funicular was closed, it was eerily quiet except for the howling winds.

 The bummer was that there was no direct way back down to the cafes and car park at the bottom of the funicular other than the funicular ride itself.

 Unfortunately, the bus that goes from Meiringen to Reichenbach Falls only comes either once an hour or once every half-hour (depending on what time of day).

-There are plenty of signs pointing the way to the falls (though we had to admit that we mistakenly thought the waterfalls near the cable car to the north (left) was the falls; thereby sidetracking us).
+There are plenty of signs pointing the way to the falls (though we had to admit that we sidetracked ourselves by mistakenly thinking the other waterfalls closer to the cable car to the north of us were the Reichenbach Falls).

 Along the way, we saw the Sherlock Holmes museum and statue as well as distant (yet attractive views) of part of Reichenbach Falls plunging before a pointy snowy mountain.